natevw/fermata/README.md

 Or for cross-browser support:

     site('utils')('quibblelogger').post({ message: "All your base.", level: 'stern warning' }, someCallback);

 Voilà!

 ## Plugins ##

 Every time you initialize a new Fermata URL, you do so through a plugin.
-Fermata provides two built-in plugins:
+Fermata provides two built-in (high level) plugins:

 1. `json` — initialized with a base URL string, then simply sends a JavaScript object to the server as a JSON string and expects that the server will reply with JSON too.
 2. `raw` - gives more direct access, whatever text/byte data you pass gets sent verbatim and your callback gets the full response info.
 This is a handy way to start when adding new plugins (see below).